Stape

 The requirement of respecting user consent has been in some countries for a while, which is why most websites have already adapted their web tracking to treat users' consent.
 But during a couple of years, the popularity of server-side tagging has risen, and a straightforward question occurs: how should I treat user consent in server-side tagging, and is consent management necessary?

 In this blog post, we will discuss server-side consent management in server Google Tag Manager and how to adapt server-side tag behavior to users' consent.
-Here, we will show how to set up consent management for server-side Google Analytics 4 and Facebook conversion API.
+Here, we will show how to set up consent management for server-side Google Analytics 4 and Facebook Conversions API.

 A lot of people mistakenly think that consent management is optional in server-side tagging.
 However, this is not the case.
 Server-side tagging requires consent management, similar to web tracking.